-Under certain circumstances, we may apply to the County Court to have a secure flexible tenancy reduced to a demoted tenancy.
-This means that your tenancy rights are reduced (similar to those for an introductory tenancy) for up to a year.
+Under certain circumstances, we may apply to the County Court to have a Secure Tenancy reduced to a demoted tenancy.
+This means that your secure tenancy rights are reduced to those for an introductory tenancy for up to a year.